GraveSEC-github/Active-Directory/README.md

 This project is aimed to simulate an established and controlled Enterprise Windows Server - Active Directory Environment for simulating, detecting and monitoring all associated accounts, domaains, objetcs and devices in such network.
 The primary goal was to understand and utilize the Active Directory database from a Network Administrator and/ or Network Security Consultant perspective.

+- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Telemetry generation tools to create realistic network traffic and attack scenarios.

+## Walktrough Steps
+Example below.

+*Ref 1: Network Diagram*

 ### Skills Learned

 - Elaborate understanding of AD functionality and best practices.